UNSW is accredited to administer study loans for U.S. students

 Your eligibility cannot be assessed until all of the following documents have been received:

-- UNSW Australia U.S. Financial Aid Application Form
+- UNSW Sydney U.S. Financial Aid Application Form

 - Student Aid Report (FAFSA).
 The UNSW FAFSA ID is G08670

 In order to apply for a PLUS Loan, parents of dependent undergraduate students or postgraduate students should go to www.studentloans.gov and complete the following: